Bill

 AI Summary

-This bill establishes the Distributed Energy Resources Task Force as an advisory commission within the Department of Energy, tasked with developing a comprehensive strategy to improve energy affordability and integrate distributed energy resources (DERs) into the Commonwealth's markets, as well as to help Virginia comply with Federal Energy Regulatory Commission (FERC) Order No. 2222, which aims to facilitate participation of DERs in wholesale electricity markets.
-The Task Force will have 12 members, including the Lieutenant Governor as chair, legislative representatives, secretaries of commerce and natural resources, and officials from the State Corporation Commission and relevant departments, with the Governor also able to appoint an additional member representing various stakeholder groups to ensure balanced representation.
-The Task Force's duties include reviewing existing laws and best practices, making recommendations to the State Corporation Commission on modernizing interconnection standards and aligning regulations with FERC Order No. 2222, and exploring policies for microgrids and virtual power plants, all while engaging stakeholders and coordinating with other relevant groups.
-The Task Force is required to submit several reports, including a draft summary of its planning process, an interim report, and a final report with legislative and regulatory recommendations by November 1, 2026, and a deployment report by June 30, 2027, to various state and federal entities, with the entire Task Force set to expire on July 1, 2027.
+This bill establishes the Distributed Energy Resources Task Force as an advisory commission within the executive branch to develop a comprehensive strategy for integrating distributed energy resources (DERs), which are electricity sources or storage systems up to five megawatts located on a customer's property or connected to the local power grid, into the state's energy markets and to help the Commonwealth comply with Federal Energy Regulatory Commission (FERC) Order No. 2222, a regulation aimed at facilitating DER participation in wholesale electricity markets.
+The Task Force will have 16 members, including government officials, legislative appointees, and representatives from various energy sectors, and will be supported by staff from the Department of Energy, with all meetings and recommendations being publicly accessible.
+Its duties include reviewing current laws and practices affecting DERs, recommending modernized interconnection standards, advising on regulatory actions to align with FERC Order No. 2222, and proposing policies for microgrids, community resiliency hubs, and virtual power plants, while also coordinating with other relevant groups and supporting the Virginia Energy Plan.
+The Task Force is required to submit several reports, including a final report with legislative and regulatory recommendations by November 1, 2026, and a deployment report by June 30, 2027, and its provisions will expire on July 1, 2027.

 Committee Categories